 Changes to the city’s policy about industrial land is part of Seattle 2035, the update to the Comprehensive Plan.
-A Draft Plan with proposed policies will be released for public discussion in July 2015.
+A Draft Plan with proposed policies was released for public discussion in July 2015.
 Some policy recommendations that came out of the Duwamish Manufacturing Industrial Center Policy and Land Use Study are being considered.
 These would affect land use in all manufacturing and industrial districts, including Interbay.
 Changes proposed include:

 You can learn more about the active industries in Interbay by reading our study of production uses in selected area within manufacturing industrial centers.